 For the domain of community integration, only those individuals in the DD target group reported a significant improvement at the one-year follow-up.
-At the two-year assessment, those in the DD group continued to report an improvement in their community integration, however they were now joined by those in the Aged group.
+At the two-year assessment, those in the DD group continued to report an improvement in their community integration; however, they were now joined by those in the Aged and Physically Disabled groups.